-Now add a second layer of prepreg above the layer just added; the new prepreg layer is reflected in the structure below
+Now add a second layer of PrePreg 1080 above the layer just added; the new prepreg layer is reflected in the lower half of the stack as shown below.

-Next add a layer of prepreg above layer L1 in the upper half of the stackup; Speedstack automatically maintains stack balance by adding the corresponding layer below L6.
+Next, add a layer of prepreg above layer L1 in the upper half of the stackup.

+Speedstack in symmetrical mode automatically maintains stack balance by adding the corresponding layer below L6.